 Now, let’s get started…

 WooRank is a freemium tool that provides an “instant website review.”
-Without a premium account, you are only allowed to generate 1 free report per week, but you are able to view previously generated reports.
+Without a premium account, you are only allowed to generate a limited number of free reports, but you are able to view previously generated reports.
 Also, the tool currently offers a 7-day unlimited free trial, which gives you access to unlimited reviews.
-If you’re interested in purchasing a plan, the cheapest one is currently $49/month.
+If you’re interested in purchasing a plan, the cheapest one is $49/month.

 Here’s the summary view from a WooRank report:

-- Top 5 Priorities – These are the most important action items for your site.
+- Marketing Checklist – These are the most important action items for your site.

 - Mobile – The mobile version of your site is displayed, and the site’s adherence to mobile optimization best practices is evaluated.